 “She will have to recover for a thousand years.
 Perhaps more.”
 Lir said.
-“So, you will have to look after your new twin brothers, Fiachra and Conn.”
+“So, you must look after your new twin brothers, Fiachra and Conn.”

-The children, not understanding what this meant, kissed their mother for the last time, held her hand, and left.
+Not understanding what this meant, the children kissed their mother for the last time, held her hand, and left.

 The children grew tall and strong.
-But as the years went on, Lir’s sadness weighed heavily on him.
+But as the years passed, Lir’s sadness weighed heavily on him.
 That was until he met Aoife, his dead wife’s sister.

 Aoife was beautiful.
-She had long raven black hair, and hands that were as delicate as flowers.
+She had long raven black hair and hands as delicate as flowers.
 She also possessed magical powers.
 Soon, Lir married Aoife.